Sealand of the Pacific

-Sealand of the Pacific was a public aquarium in South Oak Bay at The Oak Bay Marina, near the city of Victoria, in British Columbia, Canada.
-It housed a number of orcas: Haida, Nootka, and Tilikum.
-In 1991, all three were involved in an incident in which a trainer, Keltie Byrne, was killed.
+Sealand of the Pacific was a public aquarium in South Oak Bay at the Oak Bay Marina, near the city of Victoria in British Columbia, Canada.
+In 1991, three of its orcas, Haida II, Nootka IV, and Tilikum, were involved in an incident in which a trainer, Keltie Byrne, was killed.
 The aquarium subsequently closed and sold its orcas to SeaWorld.

 History

 The aquarium opened in 1969, housing an orca named Haida which had been captured in 1968.
 Shortly afterward, the aquarium decided to capture a mate for him, and four members of a pod of Bigg's killer whales were caught on March 1, 1970, off the coast of Pedder Bay near Victoria.
 Two of the orcas, Chimo and Nootka, were brought to Sealand.
 Nootka was later sold, and moved through several aquariums before dying in California.
 Chimo died in 1972, a little over 2 years after her capture; she was originally thought to be albino because of her white colour, but it was later discovered that she had Chediak-Hegashi Syndrome, which made her very susceptible to illness.
 In 1973, Sealand captured an older female whale to be Haida's new mate, and named her Nootka II in honour of her predecessor.
 Nootka II, however, died after 9 months.
 Haida's third mate, Nootka III, was also short-lived, and Haida, who had mourned each of his mates and had been displaying signs of depression, remained alone for the next five years.

-In 1977, Dr. Murray Newman, founding director of the aquarium, got a call from Campbell River, B.C., resident William Davis, who claimed he was feeding a sick baby killer whale by hand in the wild.
+In 1977, Dr. Murray Newman, founding director of the Vancouver Aquarium, got a call from Campbell River, B.C., resident William Davis, who claimed he was feeding a sick baby killer whale by hand in the wild.
 Newman then called Dr Michael Bigg, head of Marine Mammal Research at the Pacific Biological Station in Nanaimo, B.C.
 Bigg, in turn, called Sealand and Bob Wright, who took Angus Mathews, Dr. Alan Hoey, and Bigg by float plane to Menzies Bay to investigate the claim.
 They discovered the story was true and that the baby killer whale was suffering from a bullet wound.
 Sealand, with permission from Bigg and Davis, decided to rescue the baby whale, who they named "Miracle," and take her back to Victoria for emergency care.
 Due to her young age, exposure to human attention, and the unknown location of her family pod, Fisheries and Oceans of Canada deemed her "unable to be released," and she was therefore given to Sealand in 1978 as a third resort, after the Ministry of Fisheries and the Vancouver Aquarium were unable to take her in.